great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/volume.md

 This guide will walk you through leveraging GX to effectively manage and validate data volume, helping you maintain high-quality, reliable datasets.

-## The impact of data volume on data quality

-Data volume plays a significant role in the overall quality and reliability of your datasets.
-Some key considerations include:

-1. **Consistency**: Unexpected changes in data volume can indicate issues in data collection, processing, or integration, potentially leading to inconsistent or incomplete datasets.
-2. **Performance**: Unexpectedly large datasets can strain system resources, leading to slower query times, increased latency, and potential system failures.
-3. **Accuracy**: Anomalies in data volume, such as sudden spikes or drops, can skew analytical results and lead to inaccurate insights if not properly addressed.
-4. **Compliance**: Certain regulations, such as data retention policies, may require strict control over data volume to ensure compliance and avoid legal repercussions.

-By proactively managing and validating data volume, you can mitigate these risks and maintain a high-quality, reliable data ecosystem.

 ## Prerequisite knowledge

 This article assumes basic familiarity with GX components and workflows.
-If you're new to GX, start with the [GX Overview](https://docs.greatexpectations.io/docs/guides/overview) to familiarize yourself with key concepts and setup procedures.
+If you're new to GX, start with the [GX Overview](/core/introduction/gx_overview.md) to familiarize yourself with key concepts and setup procedures.

 ## Data preview

-The examples in this article use a sample financial transaction dataset that is provided in from a public Postgres database table.
+The examples in this article use a sample financial transaction dataset that is provided from a public Postgres database table.
 The sample data is also available in [CSV format](https://raw.githubusercontent.com/great-expectations/great_expectations/develop/tests/test_sets/learn_data_quality_use_cases/volume_financial_transfers.csv).

 | transfer_type     | sender_account_number  | recipient_fullname | transfer_amount | transfer_ts       |
 |----------|------------------------|--------------------|-----------------|---------------------|